Planks for Core Strength After Ostomy Surgery

 Oct 28, 2024 9:26 pm

-Another one I do that I think has helped is as follows; lie flat with arms by your side, legs close together, lift bum off mat as far as possible and hold firm, raise one leg up and fully extend, hold for 10-12 count, repeat with other leg.
+Another one I do that I think has helped is as follows: lie flat with arms by your side, legs close together, lift your bum off the mat as far as possible and hold firm, raise one leg up and fully extend, hold for a 10-12 count, repeat with the other leg.

 bowsprit